It takes more than money to grow a sustainable business

 Norfund is contributing to the achievement of the UN´s Sustainable Development Goals (SDGs) by promoting investments that support sustainable development.
 We focus particularly on economic, social, and environmental development goals.

 Norfund adds value by helping our investees to achieve high standards of governance and strong environmental and social performance.
+We believe that high Environmental, Social and Governance (ESG) standards are prerequisites for suceeding at delivering on our mandate.

 “ We would like to thank Norfund sincerely for showing us the way and supporting us with financial resources, technical assistance, motivation and advice”.John Keith, CEO, Banco Promerica Costa RIca

-Environmental and Social (E&S)
+Environmental and Social requirements (E&S)

 In many of the countries in which we invest, employment and environmental laws, rules and protections may be poorly implemented.
 Protections for vulnerable populations may also be weak.